ArkanDash/Advanced-RVC-Inference/README.md

 - Do not share sensitive personal voice data
 - Use appropriate content filters
 - Be responsible with generated content
+- Regularly update to the latest version for security patches

 ### 🛡️ **Ethical Use**
 - Respect the rights of voice owners